johnbender/todomvc/server/README.md

 ### Results

-Of all the numbers collected, the **Render Start** was of primary interest based on our understanding of why the first load is important.
-This is the earliest point at which a user could conceivably report the application "ready to use" and so it represents a generous approximation of "Time to Usable".
+Of all the numbers collected, we were most interested in **Render Start**.
+This is the earliest point at which a user could conceivably report the application "ready to use" and so it represents a generous approximation of "time to usable".

 Notable within the results are the following: